 These tests are used to determine the degree of hearing damage and whether the person's hearing can perceive high frequencies and low frequencies.
 There may be other tests we conduct should we see the need.

-Reviewing your results
+Reviewing your hearing evaluation results

 We will immediately record your results on an audiogram, a visual illustration of your hearing ability following your tests.
 It will have answers to questions such as: What is the quietest sound you can hear?
 What frequencies do you have trouble hearing?
 The results of a speech recognition test are usually viewed as a percentage.